 - Aluminum ring

 - Classic look and feel

 Nardi produce a wide range of steering wheels but for the classic wooden style, this model is the best option.
-The brand is highly reputable with automotive enthusiasts and installing this wheel will certainly improve the interior of your car.Check it Out
+The brand is highly reputable with automotive enthusiasts and installing this wheel will certainly improve the overall appearance of your car’s interior.Check it Out

-MOMO are another highly reputable brand in the racing scene.
-The Mod 78 aftermarket steering wheel is designed for those that want a racing setup.
+MOMO are another highly reputable brand in the racing scene and the Mod 78 aftermarket steering wheel is designed for those that want a racing setup.
 It features an alcantara suede grip, which is comfortable to hold and provides superior grip.
 With regards to the installation, MOMO recommend that you use their own hub to avoid any complications and ensure a secure fit.

 Other features of the MOMO Mod 78 include:

 - Alcantara suede grip

 - Includes a horn button